 The College Fast Track Program enables scholars to earn college credits while at Heritage Academy.
-College credits can be earned in three ways:
+College credits can be earned in two ways:

 - Dual Enrollment courses

 Dual Enrollment courses are regular Heritage classes where a student can opt to earn college credit for the class.
-These classes are offered through Rio Salado College and Grand Canyon University.
+These classes are offered through Rio Salado College and University of Arizona.